charlieringer/SpotTheBotWorkshop/readme.md

 - Long Short-Term Memory Neural Network

 ### Using classifiers.py
 A typical command looks like this: `python3 classifiers.py --data=your_data.csv --data_mode=features --model=knn`.
 This will fit the model specified by `--model` on a test dataset built from 80% of the data in the file passed into `--data` using whichever data model is specifed by `--data_model`.
+It will then use this model to predict the class for the remaining 20% of the data and based on this performance output some descriptive values based in the performance, including accuracy, percision, recall, specificity and a confusion matrix.

+All models can be used on all data models with the excepting of the Long Short-Term Memory Neural Network which only works with Time-Series data.

-Possible argements are:
+Possible arguments are:
-- `--model`: `knn` - k-Nearest Neighbour, `logr` - Logistic Regression, `svc`- Support Vector Classifier, `dtree` - Decision Tree, `bayes` - Gaussian Naive Bayes, `dense` - Dense, Fully-Connected Neural Network, `lstm` - Long Short-Term Memory Neural Network.
+- `--model`: `knn` - k-Nearest Neighbour, `logr` - Logistic Regression, `svc`- Support Vector Classifier, `dtree` - Decision Tree, `bayes` - Gaussian Naive Bayes, `denseNN` - Dense, Fully-Connected Neural Network, `lstmNN` - Long Short-Term Memory Neural Network.
 - `--data_model`: `ts` - Time Series data, `features` - 6 hand crafted features (see Data for more details)
 - `--data`: A .csv containing the player logs